Rambus: History

-Rambus RDRAM technology was integrated into products such as Nintendo 64, Microsoft's Talisman 3D graphics chip set, Creative Labs Graphics Blaster 3D Graphics cards for PCs, workstations manufactured by Silicon Graphics and Intel's system memory chipsets for PCs.
+Rambus RDRAM technology was integrated into products such as Nintendo 64, Intel's system memory chipsets for PCs, Creative Labs Graphics Blaster 3D Graphics cards for PCs, workstations manufactured by Silicon Graphics and Microsoft's prototype Talisman 3D graphics chip set.

 In 2003, Rambus Incorporated announced that Toshiba Corp. and Elpida Memory Inc. will produce its new memory technology, known as XDR DRAM.
 The memory technology is capable of running at 3.2 GHz and is said to be faster than any memory technology available in consumer entertainment devices and PCs at the time.

 Rambus purchased Cryptography Research on June 6, 2011, for $342.5M.
 This will enable Rambus Inc. to develop its semiconductor licensing portfolio to include CRI's content protection and security.
 According to Rambus CEO Harold Hughes, the CRI security technologies would be applied to a variety of products in the company's IP portfolio.

-Today, Rambus derives the majority of its annual revenue by licensing its technologies and patents for chip interfaces to its customers.
+Rambus derives the majority of its annual revenue by licensing its technologies and patents for chip interfaces to its customers.
 According to The Wall Street Journal, history of Rambus has been "marked by litigation, including patent battles with numerous chip makers".

-In 2015, Rambus acquired Integrion Microelectronics, a small Toronto based IP provider of high-speed analog serdes PHY for an undisclosed amount.
-Through this acquisition, Rambus opened its 1st Canadian office and boosted its high-speed serdes IP portfolio offering.
+In 2015, Rambus acquired Integrion Microelectronics, a small Toronto based IP provider of high-speed analog SerDes PHY for an undisclosed amount.
+Through this acquisition, Rambus opened its first Canadian office and boosted its high-speed serdes IP portfolio offering.

 On August 17, 2015, Rambus announced the new R+ DDR4 server memory chips RB26 DDR4 RDIMM and RB26 DDR4 LRDIMM.
 The chipset includes a DDR4 Register Clock Driver and Data Buffer, and it's fully-compliant with the JEDEC DDR4.